pret/pokefirered/INSTALL.md

 To build **pokefirered.gba**:

 	make -j$(nproc)

+To confirm it matches the official ROM image while building, do this instead:

+	make compare -j$(nproc)

 **Note:** If only `.c` or `.s` files were changed, turn off the dependency scanning temporarily.
 Changes to any other files will be ignored and the build will either fail or not reflect those changes.